gobolinux/Documentation/Howtos/Filesystem-virtualization-with-Runner.md

+Runner is a utility for launching programs under GoboLinux that ensures filesystem view of the process will match its dependencies.
+In other words, Runner eliminates the possibility for library conflicts when running an executable.

-Runner is a brand new filesystem virtualization tool, specifically designed for GoboLinux.
-It dynamically changes a process' view of /System/Index based on the program's Dependencies file.
+Runner is a filesystem virtualization tool that sets up a view of the /System/Index for a process based on the executable program's Dependencies file.
+It is run as a wrapper, e.g. ```Runner SomeApp``.

-Instead of using full-fledged containers (which carry an entire distro inside them!) just to avoid library conflicts when running an executable, in GoboLinux you can launch a program with Runner to make sure the filesystem view of the process will match its dependencies.
-Runner builds a custom mount table for the process, like container tools do, but without all the file duplication: it dynamically picks the correct parts of your /Programs tree.
-This approach is only feasible because in GoboLinux programs are logically organized in the filesystem.
+Runner builds a custom mount table for the process, like container tools do, but without duplicating files.
+It dynamically picks the correct parts of your /Programs tree.
+This approach is feasible in GoboLinux due to way programs are each confined to their own subdirectories.

 # Preparing the filesystem view